globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 like you can with observable lists.
-So when the list change listener in classical MVVM reports a removal between the item at index `x` and `y`, SwingTree can update the view efficiently by removing the sub-views for the items at index `x` to `y`.
+So when the list change listener in classical MVVM reports a removal between the item at index `x` and the item at index `y`, SwingTree can update the view efficiently by only removing the sub-views for the items at index `x` to `y`. <br>
 But when doing this with a lens on a list field, you would have to rebuild all sub-views for the list from scratch, which is not very efficient.